-This first recipe is Chocolate Chip Cookies.
 I think most people hold a chocolate chip recipe close to their heart, perhaps a family recipe or something you make when it’s cold and rainy.
-Cookies are not necessarily the most nutritious food, but they are on my all-time favorite desserts.
+Cookies are one of my all-time favorite desserts.

 So how do we achieve this so called balance?